cmatskas/auth0demo/Readme.md

 }
 ```

-You'll notice that custom claims need to namespaced (using any url).
-This is mentioned in the Auth0 [documentation](https://auth0.com/docs/api-auth/tutorials/adoption/scope-custom-claims#custom-claims) and I've attached the excerpt below:
+You'll notice that custom claims need to be namespaced (using any url).
+This is mentioned in the Auth0 [documentation](https://auth0.com/docs/api-auth/tutorials/adoption/scope-custom-claims#custom-claims) as shown in this excerpt:

 > We can, however, define a non-standard claim by namespacing it through a rule: {example omitted}.
 Any non-Auth0 HTTP or HTTPS URL can be used as a namespace identifier, and any number of namespaces can be used.
 The namespace URL does not have to point to an actual resource, it’s only used as an identifier and will not be called by Auth0.

 I've explicitly used the `http://schemas.microsoft.com/ws/2008/06/identity/claims/roles` namespace because this is what the [ASP.NET Core Identity](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.identity?view=aspnetcore-2.0) object maps to by default.
-I'm also assigning the role to both the `id_token` and `access_token` because the `id_token` is used by the MVC application and the `access_token` is sent to the API.
-Without these claims in the `access_token`, it wouldn't be possible to propagate the urer role(s) to the API.
+I'm also assigning the role both to the `id_token` and to the `access_token` because the `id_token` is used by the MVC application whereas the `access_token` is sent to the API.
+Without these claims in the `access_token`, it wouldn't be possible to propagate the user role(s) to the API.

 To enforce authentication on any controller or controller action, we can apply the `[Authorize]` attribute.
 If you want to understand how Authorization works in ASP.NET Core, you can find the details in the [official documentation](https://docs.microsoft.com/en-us/aspnet/core/mvc/controllers/filters#authorization-filters).